ThorpeJosh/image-sorting-tool/README.md

 The tool can be run on Linux, MacOS and Windows provided the following requirements are met
 ### Requirements
 * [Python 3.6](https://www.python.org/downloads/) or above
-* python3-tk (Comes with Python 3, but may need installing seperately in linux)
+* python3-tk (Comes with Python 3, but may need installing separately in linux)

 To check what version of python is installed, open a console and run:
 ```bash